Updated: Nov 15

 I needed to do something.

-Next step, I made a goal to write 400 words a day on a working outline that included character backstory, necessary events, bare-boned scene sketches.
+Next step, I made a goal to write 400 words a day on a working outline that included character backstory, necessary events, and bare-boned scene sketches.
 I was getting back to it.

 I decided I needed to get the old manuscript out of my life, so I contacted a friend who had once worked with an editor.
-She was thinking about launching her own editing services, and offered to work with mine in exchange for my feedback on her own.
+She was thinking about launching her own editing services and offered to work with mine in exchange for my feedback on her own.